wp-plugins/affilinker/readme.txt

 == Frequently Asked Questions ==
 = What is the purpose of AffiLinker Affiliate WordPress Plugin ? = Long story short, AffiLinker helps to quickly monetize your WordPress blog and helps to increase your blog income instantly + search engine friendly.
-It converts the specified keywords into given Affiliate Links automatically that are not indexable by search engines like Google and you can also show a collection of Affiliate Links as a Cloud on Sidebar/Footerbar.
+It converts the specified keywords into given Affiliate Links automatically that are search engine friendly and you can also show a collection of Affiliate Links as a Cloud on Sidebar/Footerbar.
 = Do inserting Affiliate Links using JavaScript runtime is a legitimate way ? = Yes, there is nothing wrong in using JavaScript to generated Links runtime.
 In fact, search engines like Google are evolving intelligently to fetch URLs from JavaScript.
 However, with AffiLinker the links are not visible in the source code and they are generated runtime.
 Links are simply kept like ascii encoded.
 Keep in mind, this is not a black-hat plugin to hide affiliate links.
 Affiliate Links placed only in blog posts, pages are created using JavaScript and Affiliate Links on comment section, link cloud are all normal HTML links.
 = Do you have a premium version of AffiLinker ? =
-Yes, the premium version has more interesting features.
+Yes, the premium version has more interesting features and it can manage unlimited number of affiliate links.
 Please download it <a href="http://www.affilinker.com/affiliate-wordpress-plugin/">here</a>.
 = Why do Affiliate Links are not appearing in my blog posts,pages ? = AffiLinker relies on wp_footer.
 If your WordPress theme doesn't uses wp_footer,  you may not see Affiliate Links so make sure your theme uses wp_footer according to WordPress guidelines.
 = Is it possible to customize the link style uniquely for each and every Affiliate Link ? =